icinganalysis/icinganalysis.github.io/content/introduction.md

 This treasure trove of data can help you today.

 Why care about aircraft icing?
 If ice forms on a plane during flight, it can hazardous.
-Engineers research the weather conditions and situations planes will encounter and work to ensure that the aircraft can navigate them safely.
+Engineers research the weather conditions aircraft will encounter and work to ensure that they can navigate them safely.

 ##What you will find here